Gpapu886/TCMLLMComparison/README.md

 https://ai.gitee.com/ljt365fir/SmartSage-ZYLLM-32B

-This repository provides the code, task-file list, preprocessing and evaluation scripts, leakage-audit summaries, processed non-identifying result tables, bootstrap confidence-interval results, and MedBench task-composition result files supporting the findings of the manuscript.
+This repository provides code, task-file lists, configuration files, preprocessing and evaluation scripts, leakage-audit summaries, processed non-identifying result tables, bootstrap confidence-interval results, and MedBench task-composition result files supporting the findings of the manuscript.

-Because the original resources are released by a third-party project and the medical-case file may contain clinical case descriptions, the complete raw medical-case text is not redistributed in this repository.
-Researchers who wish to reproduce the full pipeline should obtain the original JSON resources from the public SmartSage-ZYLLM-32B project and then run the scripts provided here.
+Because the original resources are released by a third-party project and the medical-case file may contain clinical case descriptions, researchers who wish to reproduce the full pipeline should obtain the original JSON resources from the public SmartSage-ZYLLM-32B project and then run the scripts provided in this repository.

 ## Clinical disclaimer